You might be able to move a credit card balance from one balance transfer card to another, but it’s probably not the best way to manage debt.

 A multiple balance transfer strategy makes sense if you plan on paying your credit card debt aggressively but are unlikely to pay the entire balance off before your first promotional balance transfer period expires.

 It also helps if you have a good credit score to begin with, so that any negative impact from applying to multiple cards won’t significantly hurt your chances of being approved for the next one.

 Transferring one or two large balances may be better than several small balances, since you could end up paying more in balance transfer fees if the amounts are too small (remember, some issuers set lower limits on balance transfer fees).
 You should also try not to transfer your balance more than a few times, since applying for a bunch of new cards in a short amount of time signals to issuers that you’re planning to overspend.

 When does it not make sense to transfer a balance multiple times?

 This strategy is not a good idea if you plan on making only minimum payments on your balance.
-It will stretch your debt over a period of years, and you’ll possibly require many new balance transfer cards along the way, which will mean multiple transfer fees and the potential to be left paying interest on your old card if you are denied a new balance transfer card.
+It will stretch your debt over a period of years, and you may require many new balance transfer cards along the way.
+That would mean multiple transfer fees and the potential to be left paying interest on your old card if you are denied a new one.

 You’ll also want to avoid this strategy if your balance is currently subject to a lower-than-average APR.
-Even though balance transfer cards offer a low or 0% APR for the promotional period, you’ll still have to pay the regular APR once that period ends if you don’t manage to get approved for a new card.
+Even though balance transfer cards offer a low or 0 percent APR for the promotional period, you’ll still have to pay the regular APR once that period ends if you don’t get approved for a new card.